 - Make a Unicorn – this is a free printable activity from Printable Crush

-- Explore spring with this set of worksheets from Free Printable Worksheets for Kids
+- Explore spring with this set of worksheets from Kool Kids Games

 - Have fun with play dough mats: Play dough is great for keeping kids busy, and we do have recipe ideas for it later in the list, but if you have some already.
 Check our our Play dough mats for some creative fun.
 And if they aren’t enough for you – what about these ones from Fun Learning for Kids too?

 - Pretend to be a spy: We’ve got a great spy kit on KiddyCharts – and it even comes with a finger print set!

 - Get busy with a balloon and some backing soda: Simple balloon science experiment

 - Bounce an egg!
 A great idea from Twinderelmo

 - Do some fizzy painting – this is a great STEM activity from Taming Little Monsters

 - Create and use some Makerspace task cards, a great ideas from Blooming Brilliant

 - Learn about animal habitats with our animal habitats sorting game here on KiddyCharts,,,and then…